audiotheme/cue/readme.txt

 * Reorder tracks with a simple drag and drop interface.
 * Seamlessly integrates with WordPress' media manager to select audio and images.
 * Completely responsive to work on any device that supports your chosen audio format.
+* Extends the MediaElement.js script bundled with core.

 = AudioTheme Integration =